 Every child and family is different and has unique routines, schedules, and priorities.
 Our daily schedule allows ample opportunities for learners to interact with and socialize with their peers, while maintaining flexibility and the ability to customize their day to best fit their interests, needs, and learning style.

 During September through June, Prisma learners experience three learning cycles, with breaks to recharge in between.
 We don’t believe that learning should stop in the summer, but we also know that summer is often the best time for kids to take advantage of once-in-a-lifetime experiential learning opportunities.
 So our summer learning is designed to be flexible, encompassing any growth opportunity the learner is interested in exploring.

 Within each trimester, Prisma cohorts schedule myriad activities, trips, and events to connect in person and virtually.

 Educational content is delivered via a variety of resources and mediums.
-Group time is primarily facilitated by live video, and we use a wide selection of apps and websites for uniquely paced, self-directed, and collaborative learning, as curated by our curriculum team.
-We also offer in-person components that both reinforce and enhance the online portion of our program (once it is safe to do so respective to COVID-19).
+Group time is primarily facilitated by live video, and we use a curated selection of apps and websites for uniquely paced, self-directed, and collaborative learning, as selected by our curriculum team.
+We will also offer in-person components that will enhance our program (once it is safe to do so respective to COVID-19).